iglosiggio/huayra-drivers-common/README.md

 Command line interface
 ----------------------
-The simplest frontend is the "ubuntu-drivers" command line tool.
-You can use it to show the available driver packages which apply to the current system (ubuntu-drivers list), or to install all drivers which are appropriate for automatic installation (sudo ubuntu-drivers autoinstall), which is mostly useful for integration into installers.
+The simplest frontend is the "huayra-drivers" command line tool.
+You can use it to show the available driver packages which apply to the current system (huayra-drivers list), or to install all drivers which are appropriate for automatic installation (sudo huayra-drivers autoinstall), which is mostly useful for integration into installers.

-Please see "ubuntu-drivers --help" for details.
+Please see "huayra-drivers --help" for details.

 Python API